classicrob/simply-jekyll/_notes/Onboarding Plan as Presented to GuidedTrack on 10-20-20.md

 What's important for our context is that, with high self-efficacy, people care more, adopt more of a growth mindset, and have a higher tolerance for friction.
 As such, building self-efficacy is a valid method to [[Intentionally design for failure states]].

 GuidedTrack is easy to learn but initially intimidating to non-technical people.
-People who don't view themselves as coders see code and think it's for people who can program (read- not themselves) and they won't even try.
+People who don't view themselves as coders see code will assume the [[Difficulty Matching]] is out of wack and think it's for people who can program (read- not themselves).
+They won't even try.
 We know from our user feedback that GuidedTrack is in fact fast and easy to learn for people who try and respond to failure well.
 Increasing their self-efficacy is how we'll influence them to give it a shot.

 When users see code and they can’t predict what the outcome will be, they can be intimidated.